prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 |audio | Only needed to send a debug voice file |
 |modality  | "voice" or "face",

-Images should have the size of 224 for height and width.Also the request payload must be in the format of FormData.
+Images should have the size of 224 for height and width.
+Also the request payload must be in the format of FormData.
 For more information: https://developer.mozilla.org/en-US/docs/Web/API/FormData

 An Enroll API request example is as follows:
 ```